ajay-dhangar/algo/docs/sortings/Sortings.md

 In this page we will learn about **Bubble Sort** , **Selection Sort** , **Insertion Sort** , **Merge Sort** and **Quick Sort**.

-### Libraries for implementation

-**STDIO.H**
-The stdio.h header file stands for "Standard Input Output" and is part of the C standard library.
-It provides functions for performing input and output operations such as reading and writing data to the console, files, and other input/output streams.

-**STRING.H**
-the string.h header file in C provides functions for manipulating arrays of characters (C-strings) and performing various operations on strings such as copying, concatenating, comparing, and searching.

 ### Bubble Sort

 Bubble sort is a simple, comparison-based sorting algorithm.
 It works by repeatedly stepping through the list, comparing adjacent elements, and swapping them if they are in the wrong order.
 This process is repeated until no more swaps are needed, indicating that the list is sorted.